KQM-git/TCL/characters/geo/noelle.md

 Decreases the Stamina Consumption of Noelle’s Charged Attacks by 20% and increases her Charged Attack DMG by 15%.

 * This is an additive DMG% bonus.

 {% endtab %}

 {% tab title="C3" %}
 ### Invulnerable Maid

-Increases the level of Breastplate by 3.
+Increases the level of **Breastplate** by 3.
 {% endtab %}

 {% tab title="C4" %}
 ### To Be Cleaned

-When Breastplate’s duration expires or it is destroyed, it will deal 400% ATK of Geo DMG to surrounding opponents.
+When **Breastplate**’s duration expires or it is destroyed, it will deal 400% ATK of Geo DMG to surrounding opponents.

 * C4 damage instance is considered skill damage.
+* The shield damage from C4 is calculated using Noelle’s current attack at the moment the shield breaks.

 {% endtab %}

 {% tab title="C5" %}
 ### Favonius Sweeper Master

-Increases the Level of Sweeping Time by 3.
+Increases the Level of **Sweeping Time** by 3.
 {% endtab %}

 {% tab title="C6" %}
 ### Must Be Spotless

-Sweeping Time increases Noelle’s ATK by an additional 50% of her DEF.
+**Sweeping Time** increases Noelle’s ATK by an additional 50% of her DEF.

 * Every opponent defeated during the skill’s duration adds 1s to the duration, up to 10s

 {% endtab %}
 {% endtabs %}